 On and off-campus work experience with newspaper, radio, television, ad agencies, or other media-related organizations.
 Requires periodic meetings with instructor and a critique of the experience including skills assessment and diary.
-See Internships section on p.
-88.

-Prerequisite: JR/SR standing (Offered every semester including summer terms.)
+Prerequisite: JR/SR standing (Every term)

 COM 4803 Sports Information